idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/pod_rb_surrogate.md

 !media 2d_multireg_8.svg style=display:block;margin-left:auto;margin-right:auto;width:70%;
        id=hist_2 caption=The histogram of the QoI for the full-order reference model and the surrogate built with 8 basis function.

-As a last experiment, the surrogate model is run multiple times with different ranks and the following error indicators are computed for each sample in the test set:
+The see the convergence of the results from the surrogate to those of the full-order model, the surrogate model is run multiple times with different ranks and the following error indicators are computed for each sample in the test set:

 !equation